 Guaranteed income for life through the Vanguard Variable Annuity

 If you withdraw your retirement assets without a clear plan, you increase your risk of running out of money.
-The Guaranteed Lifetime Withdrawal Benefit (GLWB), an optional rider available through the Vanguard Variable Annuity, offers you protection from market volatility and guaranteed payments for life.*
+Secure Income™, the optional Guaranteed Lifetime Withdrawal Benefit (GLWB) rider available through the Vanguard Variable Annuity, offers you protection from market volatility and guaranteed payments for life.*

 Flexibility.
 You can: